Clarissa Rile Hayward

 St. Louis, MO 63130-4899

-Hayward is the author of two books, De-Facing Power, which was published by Cambridge University Press in 2000, and How Americans Make Race: Stories, Institutions, Spaces, which is forthcoming from Cambridge University Press in 2013.
-She is also co-editor, with Todd Swanstrom, of Justice and the American Metropolis, which was published by the University of Minnesota Press in 2011.
-In addition, she has published many articles in edited volumes and in journals, such as the American Political Science Review, Constellations, Critical Review of International Social and Political Philosophy, Polity, and Political Theory.
+Her most recent book, How Americans Make Race: Stories, Institutions, Spaces (Cambridge University Press, 2013), was the winner of the American Political Science Association's prize for the Best Book in Urban Politics.
+Hayward is also author of De-Facing Power (Cambridge University Press, 2000) and co-editor (with Todd Swanstrom) of Justice and the American Metropolis (University of Minnesota Press, 2011).
+In addition, she has published many articles in edited volumes and in journals, such as the American Political Science Review, Constellations, Contemporary Political Theory, the Journal of Politics, Polity, and Political Theory.
 Her research has been supported by the National Academy of Education/Spencer Foundation, the National Endowment for the Humanities, and the Institute for Advanced Study in Princeton.

 De-facing Power.
 Cambridge, UK: Cambridge University Press, 2000.